What is Brand Protection?

 Brand Monitoring and Visibility

-Brand monitoring works by detecting when and where your trademarks, logos, and other brand assets are being used online.
-Monitoring the entire public attack surface requires visibility into mobile app stores, domains, social media, email accounts, collaboration platforms, eCommerce websites, the deep and dark web, and other digital channels.
+Brand monitoring tools work by detecting when and where your trademarks, logos, and other brand assets are being used online.
+Monitoring the entire public attack surface requires visibility into mobile app stores, domains, social media accounts, email accounts, collaboration platforms, eCommerce websites, the deep and dark web, and other digital channels.

-Today’s brand monitoring solutions provide full visibility of brand impersonation attacks by leveraging AI to intelligently analyze text, images, and video assets online.
+Today’s brand monitoring tools provide full visibility of brand impersonation attacks by leveraging AI to intelligently analyze text, images, and video assets online.

 Digital Threat Alerting